-Growth is important for grownups as well as for children, and our children deserve Registered Early Childhood Educators who will grow with them.
+Growth is important for grownups as well as for children, and our children deserve educators who will grow with them.
 We keep staff informed of professional learning opportunities through the city of Kingston.
 Monthly staff newsletters are provided with information that foster innovation and deepen the understanding of the practice.